Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 # Recommended Reading

 A while ago, I wrote about the Westworld scoring competition by Spitfire Audio and HBO---and how it didn't end all too well.
-You might be interested in learning how the S2S model would apply to a PR-disaster and offer a way out:
+You might be interested in learning how the S2S method would apply to a PR-disaster and offer a way out:

 {{<preview-internal src="articles/westworld-scoring-competition-content-process-relationship">}}